In the following image, you see two columns having similar names. Column E shows which names are exactly the same and which are not.

 How to Use the Find Command to Find Similar Text in Two Columns in Excel

-We want to find all the similar text matches with Ross.
-So, put this in the search box.
+- We want to find all the similar text matches with Ross.
+So, put that in the search box.

-Type R?T and you’ll get only 2 matching texts that have R in the starting position and T in the last position and have space in between them.
+- Type R?T and you’ll get only two matching texts that have R in the starting position and T in the last position and have space in between them.

 Download Practice Workbook